Employment rights and responsibilities

 - Visit the Fair Work website for extensive information about your employment rights and conditions, including how much you should be paid.

 - Download a copy of the ‘My Employment Checklist’ [PDF 365KB] to use before you start a new job.

 - Unpaid work trials are generally against the law - you should not be asked to work for free.

 - You should be paid for all hours you work, including meetings or training and the time you spend opening and closing the business.

 - Not being given a pay slip.
 You should get a pay slip within 1 day of being paid.

 - You should generally start and finish your shift at the rostered time no matter how busy or quiet it is, unless you and your employer agree otherwise.

 - Getting goods or services (including food) instead of pay.

-- Download the ‘Super: What you need to know’ brochure from the Australian Taxation Office.
+- Visit the ‘Tax and super in Australia: what you need to know’ page from the Australian Taxation Office.

 - Visit the ATO website on superannuation.